Wondering which tools we recommend to create & sell online courses?

 Before you go, you can say something casual, like, “See you next time!”
 But I recommend leading into that signoff by including your name and the podcast name one more time.

 I know this will feel redundant.
-But if this is really someone’s first episode from you, chances are they might not remember your name or your podcast name, just like it’s hard to remember names of every new person you meet right when you’re introduced.
+But if this is someone’s first episode from you, chances are they might not remember your name or your podcast name from the intro.

 Overall, your intro and outro should serve as thematic bookends that give your listeners a distinctive feel of your show while also giving them the information they need to understand and participate.